Printed on 5/9/2024

 • Credits: 1.00

 Focuses on the very basics of using AutoCAD software.
 This course will cover the interface and basic drawing, editing, and printing commands.
-Applying constructive geometrical thinking to solve more complex problems and accurately locate points, edges, and surfaces when the software cannot do so "automatically" is also covered.
+Applying constructive geometrical thinking to solve more complex problems and accurately locate points, edges, and surfaces when the software cannot do so automatically is also covered.

-Coreq: Sketching & the Design process (10606151)
+• MECHDRD 10606151 - Sketching & the Design Process

 • Multiview Projections